-All classrooms utilize the district adopted and standards based instructional materials with differentiation to meet the needs of all subgroups of students.
+All classrooms utilize the district adopted and standards-based instructional materials with differentiation to meet the needs of all subgroups of students.

 All student groups have access and use of standards-based instructional materials.
 At the upper elementary, much of the curriculum is online and supported by district purchased technology.
 Workbooks and supplemental materials are available in hardcopy format at different grade levels.
 There is access to technology to support student learning in all grade levels.
-Sundown is 1:1 Chromebooks in grades 2 - 6 and 2:1 iPads in grades TK - 1.
+All students were able to receive a personal Chromebook to use during distance learning, and if needed, families were able to receive an internet hotspot as well.